CBN: Banks demanding more collateral for corporate loans | TODAY.NG

 “Demand for corporate lending from all business sizes increased in the current quarter and were also expected to increase in the next quarter.
 Demand for overdrafts/personal loans in Q1 2018 was higher in comparison with other loan types.

-“The most significant factors that influenced demand for lending in the review quarter were the increase in inventory finance and capital investment.”
+“The most significant factors that influenced demand for lending in the review quarter were the increase in inventory finance and capital investment,’’ the CBN stated.

 The apex bank said households demand lending for house purchase decreased in Q1 2018, but was expected to increase in the next quarter.